 Core Training in Surgical Ophthalmology

-Core Training in Ophthalmology is the entry route to Specialist Training in Surgical Ophthalmology in Ireland.
+Core Training in Ophthalmology is the entry route to Higher Specialist Training in Surgical Ophthalmology in Ireland.

 Entry to the programme is by annual competitive interview run by the Irish College of Ophthalmologists.
 Available posts are advertised via this website in November/December of each year.